Home Resume Samples Real Estate Realtor

 The realtor resume you need depends on your career stage:

-If you're moving INTO a realtor role from New Agent or Licensed Realtor, your resume must prove readiness for full project ownership.
+If you're moving INTO a realtor role from Agent, your resume must prove readiness for full project ownership.

 Career Advancement